Social Welfare

 The State Pension (Non-contributory) is a means-tested payment if you don't qualify for a contributory pension on your PRSI contributions or if you only qualify for a reduced rate of State Pension.

-A weekly payment for people who live alone and are already in receipt of certain other social welfare payments
+Telephone Support Allowance €2.50 a week for people who live alone and are already in receipt of certain other social welfare payments.
+It assists with the cost of communications or home security.

 The Temporary COVID-19 Wage Subsidy is a scheme which allow employers to pay their employees during the COVID-19 pandemic.